|

 burst.

-a larger pot, simply remove the plant from its old culture pot and
+the plant from its old

-root ball - they're as good as new! | |
+root ball are as good as new! |